 Jodel holds a Master’s Degree in Business Administration from Guyana and the West Indies University and an Undergraduate Degree in Social Work from the State University of Haiti.
 He also holds various continuing education certificates including: Program and Project Management Methodologies from Public Research Centre Henri Tudor, Luxembourg; Social Entrepreneurship and Enterprise Development: Sustainable Development Courses through Duke University Continuing Studies; Cost Principles for Non-Profit Organizations from the Academy for Educational Development (AED); and Design, Partnering, Management and Innovation (DPMI) in International Development and Social Change from Middlebury Institute of International Studies in Monterey, California.

 Julio was born and raised in Guatemala and has a deep passion for working with communities in need.
-He has over 10 years of experience working in the development field in Guatemala.
+He has been working in the development field in Guatemala since 2012.

 Julio has been a part of the HRI team since 2012 overseeing the administration of HRI’s Guatemala office while also managing field operations and mission team projects.
 Julio has been integral to the expansion of HRI’s programs and partnerships in Guatemala.

-Julio holds a degree in Information Technology and Business Administration and is currently working on post-graduate studies in Business Engineering at Universidad Galileo in Guatemala City.
+Julio holds a degree in Information Technology and Business Administration and is currently working on post-graduate studies in Rengineering and Insurance Technology at Universidad Galileo in Guatemala City.
 He lives in Guatemala City with his wife and son.

 Kimberly has spent her academic and professional career committed to improving outcomes for resource-limited children, families, and communities.
 She began living abroad in Latin America at age 18 working in rural communities and schools.
 She later completed a B.S. in Family Studies at the University of Maryland where she concentrated on issues affecting immigrant families.
 She went on to work in Early Childhood policy for 4 years at ZERO TO THREE in Washington, DC.
 During this time she completed an M.S. in Conflict Analysis and Resolution at George Mason University.
 She focused her graduate studies on conflict in Latin America and community conflict, but did her culminating Master’s research on refugee policy in Turkey.
 She later moved back to Latin America, spending time in Bolivia, Ecuador, and Colombia.
 In coastal Ecuador she managed an intern program and community education center along with various development projects.
 Her experiences both domestic and abroad have given her a diverse understanding of program strategy, implementation, management, and sustainability.